Updated this week

 - I have over 10 years of experience in Career Development.
 I love the concept of Flow!

-- My expertise – with Canadians – is professional communication: verbal and written.
+- My expertise – with Canadians – is professional communication: verbal and written, created and interpreted.

 What that means is that my goal for you isn’t simply passing an English exam.
 It is about fostering within you the skills that you need to succeed: whether those skills are mental, emotional, physical or spiritual!
 What I did above, for you, was strengthen your self-concept by challenging your belief system that writing is a talent you do not have.
 So, please recognize, that what I have created has so much more embedded within everything I do than you can possibly see or imagine.
 So, back to your question.